fametrano/fametrano.github.io/_pages/about.md

 Former physicist,
 after almost twenty years
-in investment banking, asset management, and quantitive finance, Ferdinando M. Ametrano discovered bitcoin in 2014: since then bitcoin has been his major professional and academic interest.
+in investment banking, asset management, and quantitive finance, Ferdinando Ametrano discovered bitcoin in 2014: since then bitcoin has been his major professional and academic interest.